pure-data/externals-howto/README.rst

-If the counter value was sent to the outlet before being incremented, this could result in an unwanted (though well defined) behaviour: If the counter-outlet directly triggered its own inlet, the counter method would be called although the counter value was not yet incremented.
+If the counter value was sent to the outlet before being incremented, this could result in an unwanted (though well defined) behaviour: If the counter outlet directly triggered its own inlet, the counter method would be called although the counter value was not yet incremented.
 Normally this is not what we want.